brekooname/Medical-Wagon/README.md

 A medical wagon is intended to offer ENT, dental, skin, and eye care services.
 Online doctor consultations offer patients the ease and comfort of home-based access to competent healthcare professionals.
 Patients can ask questions about their health, get medication refills, or have a virtual check-up.
 Accessing healthcare services is made easy and secure with the help of this platform.
 Key Features of medical wagon :
 Expertise Professionals: Professionals in the fields of ENT, dental, skin, and eye care comprise our platform.
 Our experts will provide you with guidance and support based on your health issue.
 Doorstep Consultations: Our team of skilled healthcare professionals can provide doorstep consultations that will provide you with comfort and certainty.
-You can make an appointment to save time and obtain expert medical advice without having to leave your house.
+You can make an appointment to save time and obtain expert medical advice without having to leave your house
 Organizing Flexible Schedules:  Due to today's fast-paced lifestyle and hectic schedules, there is less time.
 Locate a moment of spare time that works with your schedule and make contact with an expert specialist.
 Services Prescription: Our knowledgeable experts can easily supply online prescriptions and pharmaceuticals without requiring you to leave your house.
 Secure and Private: We safeguard your privacy and confidentiality here.
 All of your communications with our medical professionals are secure and private, and your data is safeguarded.